What does it take to create a Thai Massage online course?

 The problem was that the studio setup was such that the camera caught the noise of the A/C unit.

 That meant we had to turn it off whenever we recorded.
-Of course then the room quickly turned into a sauna.
+But then the room quickly turned into a sauna.

 So we recorded one section, and when it got too hot, we had to stop and let the air con cool down the room, so that we could start recording again with the air con turned off.

 Let me tell you, it was a sweaty affair.
 And sweat stains on my shirt don’t look very appealing in the finished Thai Massage video.
 But this was not the only challenge which we were facing during the recording.

 Looks can be deceiving.
 Here is YOUR VIEW

 when you see one of our Thai Massage training videos:

 And this was MY VIEW in the same room:

 Besides the problem that we had to turn off the air conditioning during recording, I had three big lights shining into my face.
 Of course they heated up the room even more.